Warfarin and Ginkgo: Can You Take Them Together?

 What happens when you take warfarin with ginkgo?

+1. Warfarin slows clotting-factor production.
 Warfarin is a vitamin K antagonist.
-It slows the liver's production of clotting factors II, VII, IX, and X, so blood takes longer to clot.
-The international normalised ratio (INR) is the lab number used to keep that effect inside a safe window, typically 2.0-3.0 for atrial fibrillation and most venous clots.
+It reduces the liver's production of clotting factors II, VII, IX, and X, so blood takes longer to clot.
+The international normalised ratio (INR) is the lab number used to keep that effect inside a safe window for your condition.

-Ginkgo biloba leaf extract works through a completely different mechanism.
-Its terpene lactones (ginkgolides A, B, C and bilobalide) are potent inhibitors of platelet-activating factor (PAF).
-When PAF is blocked, platelets are less likely to clump together at a site of vessel injury.
-On its own, this effect is modest and rarely causes problems in a healthy person.
-Stacked on top of warfarin, however, you now have two different brakes on the clotting system at the same time: one on the coagulation cascade (warfarin) and one on platelets (ginkgo).
+2. Ginkgo can dampen platelets.
+Ginkgo's terpene lactones (the ginkgolides and bilobalide) can inhibit platelet-activating factor (PAF).
+When PAF is blocked, platelets are a little less likely to clump together at a site of vessel injury.
+On its own this effect is usually mild and rarely causes problems in a healthy person.

 Why is this important?

-The risk is not equal across all ginkgo products.
-Standardised pharmaceutical-grade extracts such as EGb 761 have been studied most and show the weakest effect in healthy volunteers.
-Cheap, unstandardised supplements vary widely in ginkgolide content and may be more likely to cause trouble.
-Because supplement labels are not always accurate, you cannot reliably tell from the bottle which kind you are taking.
+The risk is also not equal across all ginkgo products or all people.
+Standardised pharmaceutical-grade extracts have been studied most and show the weakest effect in healthy volunteers, while unstandardised supplements vary widely in content and labels are not always accurate.
+Older adults, people with a history of gastrointestinal bleeds, and people who are also taking aspirin, an NSAID, or other blood thinners carry the highest absolute risk.

 What should you do?

-If you are already on warfarin, the safest move is to avoid ginkgo supplements entirely.
-The clinical benefit of ginkgo for memory or circulation is modest at best, and the downside of an unexpected bleed is severe.
+If you are on warfarin, the simplest safe choice is to avoid ginkgo supplements.
+The clinical benefit of ginkgo for memory or circulation is modest at best, and an unexpected bleed is a serious downside.

-If you choose to continue ginkgo, do not start, stop, or change the dose without first telling the clinician who manages your warfarin.
-Ask for an INR check within 1-2 weeks of any change, and remember that a normal INR does not rule out an interaction because platelet effects are invisible to that test.
+Before any change: Do not start, stop, or change a ginkgo product without first telling the clinician who manages your warfarin.
+Ask whether they want an INR check, and remember that a normal INR does not rule out a platelet-driven effect.

-Stop ginkgo and call your anticoagulation clinic the same day if you notice any of the following: a nosebleed lasting more than 10 minutes, bleeding gums when brushing, pink or red urine, black or tarry stools, vomiting that looks like coffee grounds, large new bruises, a severe headache, or any new weakness, numbness, or change in vision.
+Contact your anticoagulation clinic the same day if you notice a nosebleed that will not stop, black or tarry stools, vomiting that looks like coffee grounds, large new bruises, a severe headache, or any new weakness, numbness, or change in vision.
 Bleeding inside the skull is the most feared complication and time matters.

 Which specific products are affected?